Blog Menu

 Sometimes, the issue of managing heavy traffic also arises because of unexpected heavy traffic.
 If a post goes viral or a product starts getting popular, millions of users can browse your website at a given time.

-That said, can WordPress handle heavy traffic?
+That said, can WordPress handle high traffic?
 The short answer is yes.
 However, you need to take some steps to ensure that your website maintains high performance and quality at the same time.

-To improve the performance of your website, it is essential that you also focus on high page-load times, on-pager performance optimizations, plugins and get dedicated server resources to deal with traffic spikes.
+To improve the performance of your website, it is essential that you also focus on high page-load times, on-page performance optimizations, plugins, and dedicated server resources to deal with traffic spikes.

 Some of the best ways to manage high traffic WordPress sites are listed below.